 Teacher Tina Smith from Stonebridge Public School in Markham created certificates and checklists to promote active transportation to school among students, parents and teachers amidst the pandemic and school closures.

-The Town has sourced regional support to implement infrastructure improvements — including a staff parking lot, fencing and grounds improvements at St. Mary’s Catholic School — that were identified during a walkabout of local schools in 2019 as a part of OAST Fund support.
+The Town has sourced regional support to implement infrastructure improvements — including a staff parking lot, fencing and grounds improvements at St. Mary’s Catholic School.

 The project is using support from the OAST Fund to create a scooter and pedestrian-focused education and encouragement program called Roll and Stroll; Families Moving Together.